ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-h and clean.
+and clean.
 Some omit boiling the
 pickle, and find it to answer well;
 though the operation of boiling purifies
 the pickle by throwing off the dirt
 always to be fou- d in salt -and sugar.
 If this recipe is properly tried it will
 never be abandoned.
 There is none that
 surpasses it, if theie is any as &#x27;gdod.;

 </td></tr></table>

 ---